-Advanced metering WORKING GROUP PROCEDURES
+TEXAS DATA TRANSPORT & mARKETRAK SYSTEMS WORKING GROUP PROCEDURES

-The following are general procedures of the Advanced Metering Working Group and are intended to guide all working group operations.
+The following are general procedures of the Texas Data Transport & MarkeTrak Systems (TDTMS) Working Group and are intended to guide all working group operations.
 Where more specific procedures for this working group are approved and communicated by the Retail Market Subcommittee (RMS), the applicable, specific procedures are intended to guide the operations of the group in lieu of these generally applicable procedures.

-Establishment of the Advanced Metering Working Group
+Establishment of the Texas Data Transport & MarkeTrak Systems Working Group

-(1) The Advanced Metering Working Group reports to the RMS.
-The Advanced Metering Working Group performs various functions as set forth in the RMS Procedures and as determined by RMS.
+(1) The Texas Data Transport & MarkeTrak Systems Working Group reports to the RMS.
+The Texas Data Transport & MarkeTrak Systems Working Group performs various functions as set forth in the RMS Procedures and as determined by RMS.

-(2) RMS has approved the Advanced Metering Working Group scope listed below:
+(2) RMS has approved the Texas Data Transport & MarkeTrak Systems Working Group scope listed below:

-(a) Serves as the forum for addressing topics related to advanced metering systems in ERCOT such as:
+(a) Serves as the forum for addressing topics related to Texas data transport and MarkeTrak systems in ERCOT such as:

-(i) Monitoring SMT performance, metrics, and statistics and report findings to RMS.
+(i) Reviewing ERCOT system instances report, MarkeTrak monthly performance metrics, and ERCOT performance measures pursuant to PUCT Subst.
+R 25.88, and report findings to RMS.

-(ii) Maintain SMT issues log and distribute to RMS and Staff as needed;
+(ii) Maintaining a guide which describes the data transport process used by Market Participants and ERCOT.

-(iii) Identify, address and/or propose solutions for SMT operational and performance issues (Detailed process to be outlined).
+(iii) Identify, address and/or propose solutions for maintenance and enhancement of the MarkeTrak application and associated User Guides.

-(b) Recommend changes to RMS and implement changes upon RMS approval to current business practices and processes through Nodal Protocol Revisions Requests (NPRRs), Retail Market Guide Revision Requests (RMGRRs) and other guides related to Advanced Metering.
+(b) Recommend changes to RMS and implement changes upon RMS approval to current business practices and processes through Nodal Protocol Revisions Requests (NPRRs), Retail Market Guide Revision Requests (RMGRRs) and other guides related to Texas Data Transport and MarkeTrak Systems.

-(c) Responsible for creation and maintenance of Service Level Agreements and design of needed reports concerning performance, metrics, and statistics as necessary (including but not limited to the quality, timeliness, and completeness of data made available by the TDSPs to ERCOT and Smart Meter Texas (SMT) and by SMT to Retail Electric Providers (REPS) and other Market Participants).

-(d) Recommend changes to SMT and/or updates to SMT FAQs through the Change Request Process

-(e) Maintain the Texas Advanced Metering Guide (the Guide is intended as a repository of knowledge for use as reference material by Market Participants or policy makers to become better educated about the Texas advanced metering market)

-(d) Help increase market and Customer awareness and understanding of and promote usage of SMT through RMS interactions

-(i) Promote education initiatives aimed at improving customer awareness of the benefits of advanced meters through RMS interactions.

-(ii) Foster consistency in messaging regarding advanced meters

-(e) Coordinate and participate in various RMS working groups and task forces

-(f) Additional responsibilities include:

-(i) Analyze market (posed or potential) issue(s);

-(ii) Organize findings on the issues;

-(iii) Plan and hold market meetings;
+(c) Responsible for maintenance of Retail Market IT Services Service Level Agreements and monitoring ERCOT’s adherence to performance metrics specified in the SLA.

+(d) Ensure that Texas market requirements are included in North American Energy Standards (NAESB) electronic delivery mechanisms (EDM) specifications.

+(e) Address additional issues as directed by the RMS.

-Advanced Metering Working Group Membership
+Texas Data Transport & MarkeTrak Systems Working Group Membership

-(1) The Advanced Metering Working Group membership is open to all interested parties.
+(1) The Texas Data Transport & MarkeTrak Systems Working Group membership is open to all interested parties.

 (2) Cross-market representation of Market Participants is critical to the success of the group.